How to download and install

 To reinstall after uninstalling:

-You'll need your backup copy of the game's installation software (spiteset.zip, spitebank.zip or cassino.zip).
+You'll need your backup copy of the game's installation software (spiteset.zip, spitebank.zip or cassino.zip) for the version you purchased.

 Prolonged WAIT message: